ProseMirror/prosemirror-commands/src/README.md

 use to take an action.
 It should return a boolean that indicates whether it could perform any action.
-When no `onAction` callback is passed, the command should do a 'dry run', determining whether it is applicable, but not actually taking any action.
+When no `onAction` callback is passed, the command should do a 'dry run', determining whether it is applicable, but not actually doing anything.

 These are mostly used to bind keys to, and to define menu items.